leverh/django4/README.md

             }
         });
 ```
-In the end i realised it was just a cache issue... :face_palm:
+In the end i realised it was just a cache issue... 🤦

 * I used the-
 ```python